carsdotcom/powertrain/README.md

 # POWERTRAIN

-Powertrain is a basic orchestration tool for Docker built atop GNU Make.
+Powertrain is a basic build and delpoy tool for Docker built atop GNU Make.

 PLEASE NOTE: This project is in a very early stage and current only supports the specific use cases we've had so far.
 Support for more uses cases is under development.